When referencing William & Mary:

 William & Mary School of Education

-• the school of education is acceptable on second reference
+• “the school of education” is acceptable on second reference

-William & Mary’s Virginia Institute of Marine Science.
-Preferred first reference for all communications, especially those involving external audiences such as press releases and news articles.
+• preferred first reference for all communications, especially those involving external audiences such as press releases and news articles

-• VIMS is acceptable on second reference
+• “VIMS” is acceptable second reference

-• always include William & Mary as part of first reference for either
+• always include “William & Mary” as part of first reference

 Wren Building: Appropriate first-reference form used for all but the most formal references to the Sir Christopher Wren Building.
 The Wren is the oldest college building still standing in the United States.